patrick-brian-mooney/photo-processing/README.md

 <p>&nbsp;</p>

 <p>This is a collection of Python 3.X scripts I use to postprocess photos from the Linux terminal.
 It depends on a large number of other programs.
-It's a handy toolbox that does my post-offloading processing automatically, creates <code>bash</code> scripts that (in turn) begin to create panoramas from sets of photos; create tonemapped HDR photos from raw photos or sequences of images shot at different exposures; maintain filename mappings; and provides a quick interface to some utilities that I commonly use while sorting and processing photos.</p>
+It's a handy toolbox that does my post-offloading processing automatically; creates <code>bash</code> scripts that (in turn) begin to create panoramas from sets of photos; create tonemapped HDR photos from raw photos or sequences of images shot at different exposures; maintain filename mappings; and provides a quick interface to some utilities that I commonly use while sorting and processing photos.</p>

 The external programs required by these scripts are: